Chapter 8: Teaching and Faculty Interactions with Students

 8.B.1 Center for Research on Learning and Teaching

-The Center for Research on Learning and Teaching (CRLT) is a central administration unit reporting to the Office of the Provost and serving all faculty members at the University of Michigan.
-CRLT is dedicated to the support and advancement of learning and teaching at the University.
-Professional staff at the Center have doctoral degrees in a variety of disciplines.
-They work collaboratively with faculty members, graduate student instructors (GSIs), and the academic administration to promote a University culture that values and rewards teaching, respects and supports individual differences among learners, and encourages instructional environments in which diverse students can learn and excel.
-The programs and services described below are designed to meet the interests and needs of faculty members at all stages of their careers.
-Faculty at UM-Flint and UM-Dearborn are welcome to participate in CRLT workshops, although they are not eligible for CRLT grants.
-UM-Flint established the Thompson Center for Learning and Teaching on the Flint campus.
+The Center for Research on Learning and Teaching (CRLT) reports to the Office of the Provost and serves all faculty members at the University of Michigan.
+CRLT promotes a university culture that values and rewards teaching, respects and supports individual differences among learners, and encourages instructional environments in which diverse students can learn and excel.
+CRLT offers a comprehensive menu of services and programs for individual faculty interested in innovative approaches to teaching and effective ways to improve student learning.
+Academic leaders also collaborate with CRLT on customized programs for their departments, schools, or colleges.
+Faculty at UM-Flint and UM-Dearborn are welcome to participate in CRLT workshops, but are not eligible for CRLT grants.
+Faculty on the UM Dearborn campus can draw on services provided by The Hub for Teaching and Learning Resources, and the Thompson Center for Learning and Teaching supports faculty at UM-Flint.
 See also section 8.B.4 “Evaluations of Teaching.”

-Midterm Student Feedback Faculty can arrange for a CRLT consultant to visit one of their classes and collect feedback.
-The consultant speaks with the students about strengths of the course and suggested changes.
-The faculty member and the consultant then meet to discuss the feedback and strategize about changes and next steps.
+• Midterm Student Feedback services entail a classroom visit from a CRLT consultant who speaks with (or surveys) the students about strengths of the course and suggested changes.
+The faculty member and the consultant then meet to discuss the feedback and strategize about next steps.
 The service is completely confidential.

-Customized Programs and Faculty Retreats In collaboration with the University’s academic programs, departments, schools, and colleges, CRLT develops customized programs and services to respond to their special needs.
+• Customized Workshops and Faculty Retreats are designed in collaboration with academic programs, departments, schools, and colleges to respond to their specific needs.

 8.B.2 Distance Education

-Distance education is defined by the Higher Learning Commission of the North Central Association of Colleges and Schools as a formal educational process in which the majority of instruction occurs when student and instructor are not in the same place.
+Distance education is defined by the Higher Learning Commission as a formal educational process in which the majority of instruction occurs when student and instructor are not in the same place.
 Although many faculty members use instructional technology to allow students to do some of the work for individual courses from a distance, the role of distance education is constantly evolving at the University of Michigan.

 Coursera.
 U-M partners with other top universities in the world to offer a wide range of no-cost courses online through Coursera’s interactive platform.
 Coursera is a California-based online education company founded in 2012.
 For more information, see https://www.coursera.org/umich.

-U-M Podcasts and iTunes U. The Office of the Vice President for Communications publicizes a catalog of locations on campus that make audio and video podcasts available to the public.
+The Office of the Vice President for Communications publicizes a catalog of locations on campus that make audio and video podcasts available to the public.
 The catalog includes such topics as arts and the humanities; business, economics, and government; and science and technology.
-Through iTunes U, the University also offers downloadable selections from the University’s public lectures, select classroom lectures, news podcasts, and videos.

 8.B.3 Edward Ginsberg Center for Community Service and Learning